synergycodes/ng-diagram/docs/z-index-assignment.md

    `subgroups`.
 These are rendered above their parent `group` and are processed recursively to preserve visual hierarchy.
 4. **Selected elements**: When an element is `selected`, it is visually elevated above all other elements by assigning it a higher `zIndex`.
-By `default`, this value is defined by the constant `DEFAULT_SELECTED_Z_INDEX`.
-Optionally, it can be overridden for each element using the `metadata.selectedZIndex`.
+By `default`, this value is 1000.
+This can be configured using the `config.zIndex.selectedZIndex` setting.

 #### How does it work?